 Each region has a chairperson appointed for their knowledge of their part of the restaurant world.
 These chairs each selected a voting panel of 63 (including themselves) – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and gourmands.
-To read more about how we create the list, please visit How we do it.
+To read more about how we create the list, please visit Our Manifesto.

 Academy Chair | South America (South)

 Raquel Rosemberg is a true porteña, from the city of Buenos Aires.
 Passionate about flavours, she works as a food journalist, editing her blog Sabores que matan, and writing for a publications including Argentina’s Clarín.

 Academy Chair | South America (North)

 Diego Salazar is a journalist, editor, translator and food critic based in Lima.
 He lived and worked in Madrid from 2001 to 2012.
 He is general editor for Perú 21 newspaper and associate editor for Etiqueta Negra magazine, and has published the book Perú en Boca del Mundo.

 Journalist and culinary critic Josimar Melo is the food editor of Folha de S.Paulo, Brazil’s leading daily newspaper.
 He is also the host of the National Geographic channel show The Guide, where he travels the world looking at food and culture in different countries.